odea-project/qAlgorithms/report/report.md

 This translates to bins with bad separation not containing multiple "true" bins for test 6), so somehow decreasing the critical value in order to improve the results is unlikely to work.
+A bin containing duplicates also indicates that the DQS of individual centroids was low.
+When comparing the average lowest DQSC, the difference to bins without duplicates but otherwise matching conditions was generally 0.2 to 0.6.

 **2) Too Strict Separation**